 6 More Ways to Improve eCommerce Customer Experience

 Where automation and personalization aren’t options, you can take other simple steps to improve eCommerce customer experience.
-The key is put yourself in a customer’s shoes and be aware of trending behavior.
+The key is to put yourself in a customer’s shoes and be aware of trending behavior.
 Then, you can work on making every interaction with your business as easy as possible.

 1. Deliver great mobile experiences

 This year, 43% of US online sales will take place on a mobile device.
 With more shoppers moving to mobile, eCommerce merchants need to ensure their listings and product images are optimized for mobile devices or have a mobile app – whether they sell through their own website or a third-party marketplace.